ajp76054/todo-app-interview/README.md

 # Routes

-All HTTP methods are supported.

- - GET	/posts
- - GET	/posts/1
- - GET	/posts/1/comments
+API URL is located in the `variables.ts` file and is already imported into the `todos.service.ts` file for you to consume.
+The API accepts any of the follow request types in the list.

- - GET	/comments?postId=1
+ - GET	/todos
- - GET	/posts?userId=1
+ - GET	/todos/1
- - POST	/posts
+ - POST	/todos
- - PUT	/posts/1
+ - PUT	/todos/1
- - PATCH	/posts/1
+ - PATCH	/todos/1
- - DELETE	/posts/1
+ - DELETE	/todos/1

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/angular-n2y1zg)